Overview

 MeasuresNECP measuresDescriptionExpected savings, impact evaluationMore information available

-Support for bicycle transportYesThe aim of the measure is to increase the rate of use of bicycle transport within urban areas of towns and municipalities as a relevant mode of transport. (see general description)0.11 PJLink
+Support for bicycle transportYesThe aim of the measure is to increase the rate of use of bicycle transport within urban areas of towns and municipalities as a relevant mode of transport. (see general description)0.11 TJLink

 Promoting energy efficient transportYesThe aim of the measure is, respecting the principle of technological neutrality, to motivate natural and legal persons to purchase such vehicles, components and installations that contribute to meeting the objectives of energy efficiency, RES and emission reductions.
-Covers infrastructure but also vehicles (see general description).0.11 PJLink
+Covers infrastructure but also vehicles (see general description).0.11 TJLink

 Renewal and modernization of the vehicle fleet - rail transportYesThe aim is to reduce the energy intensity of transport by increasing the attractiveness of public passenger transport by renewing and purchasing new vehicles for public rail passenger transport and urban rail public transport, thus creating conditions for sustainable regional and urban mobility. (see general description).
-0.11 PJLink
+0.11 TJLink

 Source: MURE